Unless otherwise indicated,

 The scientific method is composed, generally, of four components

-- Performance of experimental tests of the predictions by several independent experimenters with properly designed and executed experiments.
+Performance of experimental tests of the theory's predictions by several independent experimenters with properly designed and executed experiments.

 If the experiments are performed, and the predicted behavior occurs, then the theory is considered to be validated by the experiments.
 On the other hand, if the predicted behavior does not occur, then the theory is considered to be invalidated by the experiments.
 This is not as final as it sounds, especially for the “valid” branch.
 It is usually considered to be evidence in support of the theory's validity, and not (almost never, but with a few contentiously notable exceptions) considered proof of the theory's validity.

-Science is the business of coming up with a theory that perfectly explains all current observations of a phenomenon, and that correctly predicts all future observations.
+In other words Science is the business of coming up with an explanation (a theory) that perfectly explains all current observations of a phenomenon, and that correctly predicts all future observations.
 A theory is invalid, if its predictions about future observations turn out to be incorrect.

 One of the better attempts to sum up the scientific method in a pithy phrase, is this one: